darebgd/DareDoc/docs/source/Software/index.rst

 ============================

-This section contains software documentation that is available for all Chipsee products.
+This section contains software documentation available for all Chipsee products.

 .. toctree::
    :maxdepth: 1